 More Christmas Seal Models Reported by our Readers:

 1) Margaret (Peggy) Sewell was the model at the Olympic Hotel in Seattle Washington in 1935 and was 3 1/2 years old at the time.
 I am hoping someone has some pictures, or newspaper clippings of this.

-2) Gretchen Johnson was a model for the 1943 Christmas Seal, or Christmas Seal poster used in Minnesota.
+3) Gretchen Johnson was a model for a 1943 Christmas Seal poster used in Minnesota.
 She had recovered from TB at the Glen Lake Sanatorium, as stated in the Blooming Prairie Times, Blooming Prairie, MN.